Belphonz/Starve-Style/docs/index.md

 - **A topic per page**
 - **Topics are organised within Scopes**
 - Each Page discussing an aspect of C++ Syntax and the rules that should be followed
-- The Reasons for the Guideline will be stated in prose rather than specific of being in sections this will overall be free flowing as to increase readability (This is Subject to Change)
+- ~~The Reasons for each Syntax will be stated in prose rather than being separated into specific sections.
+The aim is to increase understanding as the style should be internalised rather than blindly followed (This is Subject to Change).~~

 ### <u>What is a Topic?</u>